kaczla/list-lm/data/readme/utils_links.md

 - [LlamaIndex](https://github.com/jerryjliu/llama_index) - LlamaIndex (GPT Index) is a project that provides a central interface to connect your LLM's with external data.
 - [llm](https://github.com/rustformers/llm) - llm is a Rust ecosystem of libraries for running inference on large language models, inspired by llama.cpp.
 - [LLM decontaminator](https://github.com/lm-sys/llm-decontaminator) - Use LLM decontaminator to quantify a dataset's rephrased samples relative to a benchmark.
+- [LLMLingua](https://github.com/microsoft/LLMLingua) - LLMLingua utilizes a compact, well-trained language model (e.g., GPT2-small, LLaMA-7B) to identify and remove non-essential tokens in prompts
 - [LLMParser](https://github.com/kyang6/llmparser) - LLMParser is a simple and flexible tool to classify and extract structured data from text with large language models.
 - [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) - A framework for few-shot evaluation of autoregressive language models.
+- [Lookahead Decoding](https://github.com/hao-ai-lab/LookaheadDecoding) - We introduce lookahead decoding - a parallel decoding algorithm to accelerate LLM inference.
 - [Lovely Tensors](https://github.com/xl0/lovely-tensors) - Tensors, ready for human consumption.
 - [LQ-LoRA](https://github.com/HanGuo97/lq-lora) - LQ-LoRA: Low-rank plus Quantized Matrix Decomposition for Efficient Language Model Finetuning
 - [M3E](https://github.com/wangyingdong/m3e-base) - Moka Massive Mixed Embedding
 - [Macaw-LLM](https://github.com/lyuchenyang/Macaw-LLM) - Macaw-LLM is an exploratory endeavor that pioneers multi-modal language modeling by seamlessly combining image, video, audio, and text data, built upon the foundations of CLIP, Whisper, and LLaMA.
+- [Mamba-Chat](https://github.com/havenhq/mamba-chat) - Mamba-Chat is the first chat language model based on a state-space model architecture, not a transformer.
 - [Marvin](https://github.com/PrefectHQ/marvin) - Meet Marvin: a batteries-included library for building AI-powered software.
 Marvin's job is to integrate AI directly into your codebase by making it look and feel like any other function.
+- [Medusa](https://github.com/FasterDecoding/Medusa) - Medusa is a simple framework that democratizes the acceleration techniques for LLM generation with multiple decoding heads.
 - [Merlin Dataloader](https://github.com/NVIDIA-Merlin/dataloader) - The merlin dataloader lets you rapidly load tabular data for training deep leaning models with TensorFlow, PyTorch or JAX
+- [microagents](https://github.com/aymenfurter/microagents) - microagents: Modular Agents Capable of Self-Editing Their Prompts and Python code
 - [MiniChain](https://github.com/srush/MiniChain) - MiniChain is a tiny library for coding with large language models.
 - [MiniLLM](https://github.com/kuleshov/minillm) - MiniLLM is a minimal system for running modern LLMs on consumer-grade GPUs.
+- [Mixtral offloading](https://github.com/dvmazur/mixtral-offloading) - Run Mixtral-8x7B models in Colab or consumer desktops
 - [MLC LLM](https://github.com/mlc-ai/mlc-llm) - Enable everyone to develop, optimize and deploy AI models natively on everyone's devices.
+- [MLX](https://github.com/ml-explore/mlx) - MLX is an array framework for machine learning on Apple silicon, brought to you by Apple machine learning research.
 - [ModelScope](https://github.com/modelscope/modelscope) - ModelScope is built upon the notion of “Model-as-a-Service” (MaaS).
 It seeks to bring together most advanced machine learning models from the AI community, and streamlines the process of leveraging AI models in real-world applications.
 The core ModelScope library open-sourced in this repository provides the interfaces and implementations that allow developers to perform model inference, training and evaluation.
 - [Mosaic streaming](https://github.com/mosaicml/streaming) - Fast, accurate streaming of training data from cloud storage.
 - [MosaicML Examples](https://github.com/mosaicml/examples) - This repo contains reference examples for training ML models quickly and to high accuracy.
 MosaicBERT